eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 ---
-title: "Through and Through - Linear Regression"
+title: "Linear Regression for Starters"
 excerpt: "I was recently inspired by this following PyData London talk by [Vincent Warmerdam](http://koaning.io/).
 It's a great talk: he has a lot of great tricks to make simple, small-brain models really work wonders, and he